What's An Executor?

 An Executor, also known as a “personal representative,” is the person named in a Will to carry out the terms of the Will.
 An Executor is responsible for overseeing the settling of the estate, paying any debts or taxes on behalf of the estate, and making sure that the people named in the Will as beneficiaries receive their inheritances.

-If you’ve been named as an executor, your primary responsibility is to make sure that the instructions made in the will are properly followed.
+Your primary responsibility is to make sure that the instructions made in the Will are properly followed.
 However, there are specific tasks that must be completed as well.

 Depending on the nature and complexity of the estate, your job can include some of all of the following:

 - Taking an inventory of assets, protecting certain assets, or selling certain assets

 - Representing the estate in any probate proceedings, which includes filing the Will with the probate court and determining whether the estate is eligible for a streamlined probate process.
 (In a probate proceeding, the court checks the validity of the Will, oversees the process of identifying the deceased person's property, paying any debts, identifying the proper heirs, and distributing the property to them)